weblate/jamuluswebsite/_posts/2021-01-05-Jamulus-Sound-Devices.md

 **macOS**: ❓ Not yet tested.
 Should work well.

-**Linux**: ❓ Not yet tested.
+**Linux**: ✅ Works well with decent wired headphones.

 **iOS**: ✅ Works well with decent wired headphones.

 **Note**: Choosing decent wired headphones is key.
-The standard, [wired Apple EarPods] (https://www.apple.com/shop/product/MWU53AM/A/earpods-35mm-headphone-plug) with microphone are enough as _entry level_ audio device but the microphone may have an audible noise floor.
+The standard, [wired Apple EarPods](https://www.apple.com/shop/product/MWU53AM/A/earpods-35mm-headphone-plug) with microphone are enough as _entry level_ audio device but the microphone may have an audible noise floor and not enough dynamic range.
+It might clip for loud noises.

 #### Microphones / DI Boxes